Owen Brewster: Early political career

-Brewster was elected to a two-year term as a member of the Maine House of Representatives (1917–18), but resigned to enlist in the U.S. Army (Third Infantry unit of the Maine National Guard) when the nation entered World War I. He served successively as private, second lieutenant, captain, and regimental adjutant, and returned to the State House after the war ended.
+Brewster was elected to a two-year term as a member of the Maine House of Representatives in 1916, but resigned to enlist in the Third Infantry unit of the Maine National Guard when the nation entered World War I. He served successively as private, second lieutenant, captain, and regimental adjutant, and returned to the Maine House after the war ended.
 He continued to be a State House member from 1921 to 1922, when he was elected to the Maine Senate.
 Brewster served in the State Senate until 1925.

-When Brewster ran for Governor of Maine in 1924, his Democratic opponent William Robinson Pattangall made Klan support for Brewster the centerpiece of his campaign.
+Brewster ran for Governor of Maine in 1924, and his Democratic opponent, William Robinson Pattangall, made Klan support for Brewster the centerpiece of his campaign.
 Although Brewster denied any involvement with the Ku Klux Klan, a number of Klan members openly supported him.
-Pattangall lost, but Brewster was also accused of Klan sympathies from within his own party, most notably by former Maine governor (and fellow Republican) Percival Baxter.
-Brewster's governorship would so split the Maine Republican Party that he denounced his own party's candidate in a U.S. Senate election in 1926.
-Republican Arthur R. Gould won anyway after running on an anti-Klan campaign, signalling the limits of the Klan's power in Maine politics.
+Pattangall lost, but Brewster was also accused of Klan sympathies from within his own party, most notably by former Maine governor and fellow Republican Percival P. Baxter.
+Brewster's governorship would so split the Maine Republican Party that he denounced his own party's candidate in the U.S. Senate election in 1926.
+Republican Arthur R. Gould won anyway after running on an anti-Klan campaign, signaling the limits of the Klan's power in Maine politics.

-Brewster challenged incumbent Senator Frederick Hale in the Republican primary in 1928 for that year's Senate race and lost to Hale.
+Brewster challenged incumbent Senator Frederick Hale in the Republican primary in 1928 for that year's Senate race, losing to Hale.

 Contested election of 1932

 Brewster served two terms as governor, leaving office in 1929 after he lost the 1928 Republican nomination for U.S. Senate.
 In 1932, he was defeated for a seat in the U.S. House of Representatives, after a bitterly fought campaign against Democrat John G. Utterback from Bangor where Brewster also had a law office.
 Although Bangor was the largest city in Brewster's congressional district, his support came mainly from smaller towns.
-As one Maine newspaper put it in 1923, "the rank and file (of Republicans in Bangor) are decidedly, positively, and all-the-time anti-Brewster".
+As one Maine newspaper put it in 1923, "the rank and file (of Republicans in Bangor) are decidedly, positively, and all-the-time anti-Brewster."
 Brewster accused Utterback and the Democratic Party of throwing the vote in certain predominantly Franco-American (i.e. Catholic-majority) towns in Aroostook County, and took that accusation first to state authorities and then to the U.S. Congress itself, where he tried to prevent Utterback from being seated.
 Although unsuccessful, Utterback was kept so much on the defensive that Brewster managed to defeat him in the 1934 election.
 Brewster served in the House until 1941, when he went on to the U.S. Senate.
 Brewster was re-elected to the Senate in 1946.